 In this exercise, I slowly push air through my mouth, between my teeth, while making a hissing sound.
-The exercise is meant to improve my ability to release unwanted thoughts and tensions.
+The valve release exercise is meant to improve my ability to release unwanted thoughts and tension.

 - Inhale fully in 3 parts.

-- Exhale deeply in 3 parts, pucker my mouth while extending my lips out, leaving an opening so that I release the air through the gaps between my teeth.
+- Exhale deeply in 3 parts, pucker my lips while extending them out, leaving an opening to release the air through the gaps between my teeth.

-- Hold my breath until ‘air hunger start.’
+- Hold my breath until I gently reach the point of ‘air hunger start.’

 - Repeat for a few rounds.

-The sound generated resembles the sound of a gas leak or when depressing the valve stem of a car wheel.
+The sound resembles the hissing sound produced during a gas leak or when depressing the valve stem of a car wheel.

 I exhale monotonously, creating airflow resistance by limiting the air passage between my teeth.
 During this process, my abdominal muscles play a significant role in driving the last part of the exhale.
 The breath-hold serves as an indicator.
 If I exhale slowly enough and hold my breath, I should rapidly reach ‘air hunger start.’